 “Some people don’t believe in heroes, but they haven’t met my dad.” — Unknown

-After sending his family to what he thought was a safe location, his wife, one his sons, and both of his daughters were kidnapped by Islamic State fighters as the terrorist group raced across Iraq capturing territory and unleashing a campaign of murder and enslavement.
-Yazidis like Khudeida’s family were targeted for genocide.
+On August 11, 2014, Khudeida Haji experienced a father’s worst nightmare.
+After sending his family to what he thought was a safe location, his wife, one of his sons, and both of his daughters were kidnapped by fighters from the Islamic State (ISIS), as the terrorist group raced across Iraq capturing territory and unleashing a campaign of murder and enslavement.

-For four years Khudeida searched for his family.
-He contacted friends, family members, business associates, and contacts that remained in ISIS territory.
-He interviewed survivors.
-He carried his family’s pictures, gave media interviews, and pleaded with the military, NGOs, and government agencies for information.
+For four years Khudeida searched for his Yazidi family who were targeted for genocide.
+He contacted friends, family members, business associates and others who had remained in ISIS occupied territory.
+He carried his family’s pictures and went on interviewing survivors, talking to the media, and pleading for help from the military, NGOs, and government agencies.
 He never stopped looking.